Submission Guidelines

 For your article to be considered, you must be a current UCF undergraduate/graduate student (faculty and staff are excluded from submitting).
 Your article must be written for a UCF audience, and content should be applicable to the UCF community.
 At Imprint, we are passionate about creating a publication by Knights, for Knights!

-Here are guidelines for your article:
+Here are guidelines for your submission:

 GenAI Guidelines